WordPress Gutenberg Developer’s Guide

 A natural next step in starting developing for Gutenberg is creating your own custom blocks.
 As a theme or plugin developer you probably have needs or desires that are just not met with the default Gutenberg blocks.

-If you feel ready to take the deepest plunge in developing for Gutenberg – dive into a detailed tutorial series in how to create custom Gutenberg blocks:
+If you feel ready to take the plunge – dive into a detailed tutorial series in how to create custom Gutenberg blocks:

 How to Create a Custom WordPress Gutenberg Block: Tutorial Series